divvungiellatekno/giellalt.uit.no/infra/httpdserversgtdict.md

 ```
-    fab DICT restart-service
+    nds restart DICT
 ```

-where DICT is the relevant name for the dictionary to restart:
+where DICT is the relevant name for the dictionary to restart (or `all` to restart all instances):

 ```
     sanit